-Gel Electrophoresis/Transfer/Imaging
+12 well precast 10% polyacrylamide gels (BioRad, 5671033) were loaded into a Criterion gel electrophoresis cell then filled with sodium dodecyl-sulfate polyacrylamide gel electrophoresis (SDS-Page) running buffer (BioRad, 1610722).
+Wells were then loaded with 30 μg of previously prepared cell lysate samples in triplicate by treatment group.
+Electrophoresis cell was run at 150 V for 10 minutes, then 190 V for 40 minutes.
+Following electrophoresis, gels were removed from their plastic cassettes and placed into a membrane transfer apparatus with a nitrocellulose membrane (Amersham, 10600001) and filled with SDS transfer buffer (BioRad, 1610771).
+Voltage was set at 20 V and transfer was run for 120 minutes.
+Following transfer, apparatus was disassembled, and nitrocellulose membrane was removed and washed 3 times in 1X tris-buffered saline with 0.1% Tween® 20 Detergent (TBST, prepared in house) for 5 minutes, then blocked in 5% milk in 1x tris-buffered saline (TBS, prepared in house) for 30 minutes.
+Primary antibodies were then added to membrane (prepared in 5% BSA in 1x TBS), and membrane was incubated at 4° C for 48 hours on a rocker.
+Following incubation, primary antibodies were removed, and membranes were incubated for 60 minutes with fluorescent secondary antibodies (LiCor, 926-68020/926-32211) at room temperature.
+Secondary antibodies were removed, and membranes were imaged on an Azure Sapphire Imaging machine.
+Blots were analyzed and quantified using UnScan It software (Silk Scientific).

-12 well precast 10% polyacrylamide gels (BioRad) were loaded into a Criterion gel electrophoresis cell then filled with SDS Page running buffer (Biorad).
-Wells were then loaded with 30 μg of previously harvested treated cell lysate, done in triplicate by treatment group.
-Electrophoresis cell was set to run at 10 V for 10 minutes, then upped to 190 V for 40 minutes.
-Upon completion of the run, gels were removed from their plastic cassettes, and placed into a membrane transfer apparatus with a nitrocellulose membrane (Amersham) and filled with transfer buffer (BioRad).
-Voltage was set at 20 V and run for 60 minutes.
-Upon elapse of 60 minutes transfer block was disassembled and nitrocellulose membrane was removed and washed 3 times in 1X TBST for 5 minutes.
-After washing membrane was blocked in 5% milk in 1x TBS for 30 minutes, after which the membrane was washed 3 times in 1x TBST for 5 minutes.
-Primary antibodies were than added to membrane (prepared in 5% BSA in 1x TBST, see table for dilutions) and membrane was incubated at 4° C overnight on a rocker.
-The following day primary antibodies were removed and membranes were washed 3 times in 1X TBST for 5 minutes, then incubated for 1 hour with fluorescent secondary antibody for 60 minutes at room temperature.
-Secondary antibodies were then removed, membranes were washed 3 times in 1X TBS, and imaged on Azure Sapphire Imaging machine, after which blots were analyzed using UnScan it software (Silk Scientific) and GraphPad Prizm software.
+Table 1.
+Table of antibodies, vendor catalog number, dilution factor by application, and lot number